JinjinWu/driver-rider-simulation/README.md

 and drivers try to fulfill these requests within the patience factor of riders.
 Drivers travel at a certain speed on the map.
 The program will record the distance travelled by drivers with and without a rider, the time, and in the console print the average distance travelled by drivers and the average time taken.

+Currently a MemoryError is raised when running the program with the "events.txt" file.